0x78654C/CIARE/README.md

 </p>

 # CIARE
-Simple text editor with C# runtime compiler and code execution
+Simple text editor with C# runtime compiler and code execution.
+More info will come...